craigsapp/ratioscore/doc/about/index.md

 To get started, read the <a href="/pitch">pitch</a> and <a href="/time">time</a> pages to observe how to represent time and pitch.
-Visit the <a href="/generator">Score generator</a> page to create an empty score to fill in with your own notes and timings.
+Visit the <a href="/generator">score generator</a> page to create an empty score to fill in with your own notes and timings.

-For fun visit the <a href="/turkish">Turkish Music</a> page, from which you can listen to 2200 melodies, with links to their graphical scores.
+For fun visit the <a href="/turkish">Turkish Music</a> page, where you can listen to 2200 melodies, with links to their graphical scores.